 The U.S. Government spends approximately \$80 billion in IT annually and this level of spending is expected to continue at a 3% compound annual growth rate (CAGR), compared with 6% historically in the first decade of the 21st Century (Source: Market Research Media - U.S. Federal IT Market Forecast 2013-2018).
-Security of all forms, especially cyber-security, are significant growth areas, and Sysorex intends to increase its role in this sector (based on: Market Research Media - U.S. Federal Cyber-Security Market Forecast 2013-2018 dated April 12, 2013).
+Security of all forms, especially cyber-security, are significant growth areas, and Sysorex intends to increase its role in this sector (based on: Market Research Media - U.S. Federal Cyber-Security Market Forecast 2013-2018) dated April 12, 2013).
 The focus is on deployment of technologies that proved their worth in the private sector.
-The technology segments like business intelligence, Cloud computing, eDiscovery, GIS and geospatial, non-relational database management systems, smart grid, SOA, unified communications and virtualization are expected to have double digit growth in the period 2013 - 2018 (Source: Market Research Media - U.S. Federal IT Market Forecast 2013-2018).
-The total annual U.S. Federal IT market is expected to surpass \$93 billion by 2018 (Source: Market Research Media - U.S. Federal IT Market Forecast 2013-2018).
+The technology segments like business intelligence, Cloud computing, eDiscovery, GIS and geospatial, non-relational database management systems, smart grid, SOA, unified communications and virtualization are expected to surpass \$93 billion by 2018 (Source: Market Research Media - U.S. Federal IT Market Forecast 2013-2018).